ceshine/ceshine-hugo/content/post/20190924-zero-shot-bert-sent-emb/index.md

 {{< figure src="tatoeba_laser.png" caption="Tatoeba error rates reported in [5]" >}}

-For our model, the error rates are much higher, mainly because we did not finetune on any languages besides English, but we still want the model to have meaningful sentence embeddings for those languages (a.k.a. zero-shot learning).
+For our model, the error rates are much higher, mainly because we did not fine-tune on any languages besides English, but we still want the model to have meaningful sentence embeddings for those languages (a.k.a. zero-shot learning).

-However, the finetuned model reduces the error rates of the baseline models by at most **27%**, **50%**, and **61%** respectively for the **mean**(taking the average of the hidden states in the final layer), **max**(taking the maximum in each dimension of the hidden states in the final layer), and **CLS**(taking the hidden states of the CLS token in the final layer) baselines:
+However, the fine-tuned model reduces the error rates of the baseline models by at most **27%**, **50%**, and **61%** respectively for the **mean**(taking the average of the hidden states in the final layer), **max**(taking the maximum in each dimension of the hidden states in the final layer), and **CLS**(taking the hidden states of the CLS token in the final layer) baselines:

-{{< figure src="tatoeba.png" caption="The finetuning setup (1) and inference setup (2) from [3]" >}}
+{{< figure src="tatoeba.png" caption="The fine-tuning setup (1) and inference setup (2) from [3]" >}}

-The above results show that English-only finetuning successfully pull sentences that are semantically similar but in different languages closer to each other.
+The above results show that English-only fine-tuning successfully pull sentences that are semantically similar but in different languages closer to each other.
 Although the error rates are still far from ideal, it could be a good starting point and could reduce the amount of data in other languages required to improve the representations of those languages.

 ### Future Work

 - Hyper-parameter tuning (e.g. training for more epochs, using different learning rate schedule, etc.).
 - Freeze lower layers of the transformer in the multilingual BERT pretrained model to better preserve the lower level multilingual representations.
 - As suggested in _bert-as-service_[7], using the hidden states from **the second-to-last layer** could improve the sentence embeddings model.
-We can try finetuning on that layer and compare it with the performance of the baselines that uses hidden states from the same layer.
+We can try fine-tuning on that layer and compare it with the performance of the baselines that uses hidden states from the same layer.
 - Evaluate the _Multilingual Universal Sentence Encoders_[8][9] on the Tatoeba dataset for comparison.

 ## Source Code